dreamportdev/Osdev-Notes/Add_Keyboard_Support/DriverImplementation.md

 # Handling scancodes

-Handling the keyboard interrupt was pretty simple, we just basically needed to add an irq to the APIC and read the scancode.
-But at the end what we got is just a number, and we want to eventually translated it into a character.
+Handling the keyboard interrupt was pretty simple.
+The ps2 controller is a system device, so it's irq line was enabled in the ioapic, then an entry was added in the idt.
+Now inside of the interrupt handler we just added we can read the scancode from the keyboard.

 In this section we will see see how to build the Keyboard driver, and what are its responsibilities.

-First of all the driver is not responsible of translating the scancode into printable characters (well sometime on early stages of development it does it too...)
+First of all the driver is not responsible of translating the scancode into printable characters (well sometime on early stages of development it does it too...) but it's main responsability is to translate keyboard specific scancode sets into some vendor neutral format.

 What it cares is only to keep track of the various keyboard events and make them available to any service that needs them.

-As already mentioned there are 3 different scancode sets, we will focus on just one (the set 1, since most of the keyboard even if using a different set will have the controller that automatically translates the scancode to that), by the way we will try to implement a generic way to translate, so when eventually a new set needs to be added the changes needed will be very little.
+As already mentioned there are 3 different scancode sets, we will focus on just one (set 1, since most of the keyboard even if using a different set will have the ps2 controller that automatically translates the other scancode set default at power on  to set 1), by the way we will try to implement a generic way to translate, so when eventually a new set needs to be added the changes needed will be very little.

 Now let's see what are the problem we need to solve when developing a keyboard driver: